real world training

 When you’re looking for the knowledge, skills and real world experience it takes to make a difference for someone who’s hurting, your can find your pathway with NATIONAL Crisis Response Canines distance learning.

 1. Get Started NATIONAL’s Get Started course is our first step.
-As a preview to the Canis Major+Canis Minor mentorship, Get Started provides an introduction to the fundamentals of working as a crisis response canine team.
+As a preview to the Canis Minor mentorship, Get Started provides an introduction to the fundamentals of working as a crisis response canine team.

 The Get Started course is open enrollment, on line, self-paced and allows us to begin exploring whether crisis response is right for us.
-Completing the Get Started course provides us with a better understanding of (1) the level of effort we’ll be making a commitment to, and (2) how we’ll experience and adapt to the hybrid learning experience.
+Completing the Get Started course provides us with a better understanding of (1) the level of effort we’ll be making a commitment to;(2) how we’ll experience and adapt to the hybrid learning experience; and (3) whether the work of crisis response is right for us.

-2. Canis Major+Canis Minor Mentorship The Canis Major+Canis Minor Mentorship is our next step.
-It’s a 6 month course, presented over two quarters, Q1 and Q2.
-The Canis Minor Mentorship continues to build upon the foundation of knowledge, skills and real world experiences we gained in the Get Started course.
-As we progress through Q1 and Q2, we’ll develop the capacity to access, adapt to, and respond to increasingly more complex incidents.
+2. Canis Minor Mentorship The Canis Minor mentorship is our next step.
+It’s a 6 month course.The Canis Minor mentorship continues to build upon the foundation of knowledge, skills and real world experiences we gained in the Get Started course.
+As we progress through Canis Minor, we’ll develop the capacity to access, adapt to, and respond to increasingly more complex incidents.

-5. What’s Next The pathway to making a difference for someone who’s hurting continues well after we’ve earned our certification.
+4. What’s Next The pathway to making a difference for someone who’s hurting continues well after we’ve earned our certification.
 It’s true the knowledge, skills and response experience we gained during our Canis Minor mentorship are important.
+Yet it’s all the lessons we’ll continue to learn as certified crisis response canine teams that become invaluable when we’re present alongside someone who’s hurting.

 Do You Still Have Questions?